The AM Health Care logo, representing a new day and hope for mental health and addiction recovery.

 Receive the highest level of care available at an AM Health Care facility.
 We are here 24/7 to answer your calls, or fill out our confidential contact form below to get started.

-Most people will often feel sadness over a specific circumstance.
-Anything from grief, and relationship problems to stress from a job or school can cause someone to feel sad.
 Depression is a mental health condition that goes beyond periods of sadness.
-Someone suffering from depression will feel severe feelings of hopelessness or despair, often for no precise reason.
-Many disorders can also affect a person’s physical well-being.
+Someone struggling with depression will feel severe feelings of hopelessness or despair, often for no precise reason.
+Depression can be pervasive and affect a person’s mental and physical well-being.

 Types of Depression